ftl-tools/project-explorer/design_docs/title_action_icons/title_action_icons.md

 ## Settings

 Always visible.
 Uses the built-in gear codicon (`$(gear)`).
 Tooltip: "Project Explorer Settings".
-Clicking opens the VS Code Settings UI filtered to this extension's settings using the query `@ext:ftl-tools.project-explorer`.
+Clicking opens the VS Code Settings UI filtered to this extension's settings using the query `@ext:ftl-tools.ftl-project-explorer`.
 If at least one workspace folder is open, open the Workspace settings view; otherwise open the User settings view and show a small info notification that workspace settings are unavailable.
 Never open JSON settings files; always use the Settings UI.

 <details>
 <summary>Test that</summary>

 - The Settings action is always visible with gear codicon and tooltip "Project Explorer Settings".
-- With a workspace open, clicking opens the Settings UI to Workspace scope filtered by @ext:ftl-tools.project-explorer; with no workspace, opens User settings and shows an info notification about workspace settings.
+- With a workspace open, clicking opens the Settings UI to Workspace scope filtered by @ext:ftl-tools.ftl-project-explorer; with no workspace, opens User settings and shows an info notification about workspace settings.
 - Settings open in the Settings UI, never JSON; command leaves current editors untouched and does not change files unintentionally.
 - Filtering shows only this extension’s settings; toggling a setting reflects in behavior immediately where applicable.